 Historically, Namgyal Monastery has had a very intimate relationship with the Dalai Lamas.
 The original Namgyal was founded in the 16th century by the second Dalai Lama to serve as a training institute for monks.
 Graduates of Namgyal were trained to assist the Dalai Lama in the many elaborate religious rituals that he performed throughout any given year.

 Due to the Chinese communist invasion of Tibet, the Dalai Lama was forced to escape from Lhasa in 1959, at which time he relocated to Dharamsala, India, along with Namgyal Monastery.
 His Holiness continues to be the spiritual leader not only for Tibetans, but for many Buddhists from all over the world.
 In 1989, His Holiness was awarded the Nobel Peace Prize for his unwavering commitment to a non-violent resolution with the Chinese government.

 The Dalai Lama is the lineage holder of all four schools of Tibetan Buddhism, Sakya, Nying-ma, Kaygu, and Geluk.
 Although the primary teachings at Namgyal are Geluk, Namgyal Monastery is non-sectarian, and the monks are trained in all schools of Tibetan Buddhism, particularly in the rituals associated with the oldest school of Tibetan Buddhism, the Nying-ma.

 The Dalai Lama is known throughout the world as a leading advocate for world peace and non-violence.
 His message is one of kindness and compassion to all sentient beings.
 He has met with many leaders and government officials throughout the world to convey his message.
-The Dalai Lama is respected with international regard, which transcends religious affiliation.
+The Dalai Lama is hel in the highest regard by many in international community for the values he espouses, values which transcend any particular religious affiliation.